 Alienware 17 Gaming Laptop – over £400 off

 Big name brands like Dell are likely to deliver big price cuts to their range of laptops, both budget and high-end.
 Last year, Dell's XPS 13 and XPS 15 laptops saw generous price cuts, and we hope to see similar cuts this year.
-They are two of the best laptops money can buy, so if you find those two getting discounted on Black Friday, definitely consider buying them.
+They are two of the best laptops money can buy, so if you find those two getting discounted on Cyber Monday, definitely consider buying them.

-Know what you want before Black Friday
+Know what you want before Cyber Monday

 This will also help to keep you from blowing cash on impulse buys that you may regret later – especially if a deal for a product you actually do want crops up later, and you've already spent your budget.